CHATTER: A Character Attribution Dataset for Narrative Understanding: Evaluation Data

-The annotation task ran for one month.
-We paid the workers at the rate of \$18/hour, and the entire task cost us about \$10K.
+The annotation task ran for one month between August 11 to September 19 2024.
+Throughout the task, we maintained a communication channel for the workers in the TurkerNation Slack Workspace, where we responded to any questions the workers had about the task.
+We pay \$1.5 for each question which turns out to be \$18/hour because the workers spent an average of 5 minutes per question.
+The entire task cost us about \$10K.
 We collected three annotations per character-trope pair, totaling 5683 annotations.
-The Krippendorff inter-rater reliability score is 0.448.
+The Krippendorff inter-rater reliability score is 0.448, indicating moderate agreement.

 We aggregate the annotations to build the \evaldataset{} dataset.
 The character-trope pairs do not all show clear agreement.
 Character attribution, like sentiment analysis, is a subjective task, and whether a character portrays some trope is perceived differently by people.
-We drop the very ambiguous samples and those with insufficient reliable ratings (refer to Appendix~\ref{sec:appendix}).
-We assign a confidence score between 0 and 1 to the remaining samples based on the agreement between the raters.
-Models can use these during evaluation to weigh the mispredictions.
+We need to assign a definite binary label to each annotated sample for the character attribution task.
+We also need to drop the very ambiguous samples and those with insufficient reliable ratings to ensure high quality.

+The MTurk workers answer \textit{yes}, \textit{maybe yes}, \textit{not sure}, \textit{maybe no} or \textit{no} on each question.
+We map this ordinal scale to a numeric range by mapping the labels to 2, 1, 0, -1 and -2, respectively.
+Each character-trope pair is annotated by at most three reliable workers.
+We sum the label values for each sample to get an integer score $s$ between -6 and 6.
+The higher the absolute score, the greater is the agreement among the raters.
+We drop samples whose absolute integer score falls below 3.
+For the remaining samples, we obtain the annotation confidence $w$ by normalizing the integer score $s$ between 0 and 1: $w = (|s| - 2)/4$.
+The confidence score takes values 0.25, 0.5, 0.75 and 1.
+Attribution models can use these scores to weigh their evaluation metrics.
+The sample gets the label $1$ (character portrays the trope) if $s > 0$, else $0$ (character does not portray the trope).
+We include the annotations of the individual raters in \evaldataset{} to encourage multiannotator modeling.